 Why we wrote this Article.

 Your MAEs leave because they have reached their limits to expand their personal value within your company.
+They resign.

 That is a good thing for your company.